Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 {% gist 0abe7bcf1245004e547eb0cce1fd196c %}

-Note that if you replace `Nothing` with `Unit`, or any other type it simply won't compile, but here it represents what it was made for: nothingness.
+Note that if you replace `Nothing` with `Unit` or any other type it simply won't compile, but here it represents what it was made for: nothingness.

-Another fine example for using `Nothing` is a tree structure:
+Another fine example of using `Nothing` is a tree structure:

 {% gist 06d8075e5f721418a1f90101d8e44be4 %}